mantidproject/governance/governance.md

 ![TWG-CCR-requirement-funnels-2026](static/images/TWG-CCR-requirement-funnels-2026.png)

 **Fig 2.
-Shows the connection between the TWG and to its right a partial snapshot of the CCR (see [here](https://github.com/orgs/mantidproject/projects/47) for an up to date and full version), and below connection to Contributing Facilities' requirement funnels / gathering proceses.**
+Shows the connection between the TWG and to its right a partial snapshot of the CCR (see [here](https://github.com/orgs/mantidproject/projects/47) for an up to date and full version), and below connection to Contributing Facilities' requirement funnels / gathering processes.**

 The CCR is managed using agile with a Kanban-style representation.
 It is reviewed at each of the regular meetings of the Working Group.
 As can be seen [here](https://github.com/orgs/mantidproject/projects/47) its visual style is aimed at facilitating effective communication of past, current and future work items against releases.